Updated: Jul 11

 Remove all toys in the beginning and make things as safe as possible; bolt down dressers and furniture.
 As the transition settles, soft toys and books can be introduced back in.
 The reason why I strongly suggest this is we want to be sure we are giving our children the best opportunity to sleep.
 That is why they are in bed in the first place, right?
 Having distractions such as toys, lights, screens and even parents in the room all work against the goal of falling asleep.

-A few things you can do to keep crib sleep as long as you can.
+A few things you can do to keep your child in a crib longer

 Lower the crib mattress to the lowest setting.
 If this fails to continue working and climbing is still happening, then some cribs will allow the inside frame to be removed and the mattress can lay directly on the floor.
 Now, there are only some types of cribs that will allow this to happen safely.
 Cribs that are level on all 4 sides and do not have wide gaps to which your child could hurt themselves.